alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 Setting `position: relative;` means the offsets are measured against the sides of the container, not the entire HTML document.

 This is a CSS feature called <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#positioning_contexts">positioning context</a>, which I’d never heard of until I started writing this blog post.
-I’d been copying the <code>position: relative;</code> line without really understanding what it did, or why it was necessary.
+I’d been copying the <code>position: relative;</code> line from other examples without really understanding what it did, or why it was necessary.

-(What made this particularly confusing to me is that adding `position: absolute` to the banner makes it *seem* like the image is the reference point -- until you set <code>top</code> or <code>right</code>, and then it jumps to the edge of the entire page.
+(What made this particularly confusing to me is that if you only add `position: absolute` to the banner, it *seems* like the image is the reference point -- notice how, with just that property, the text is in the top left-hand corner of the image.
+It's not until you set <code>top</code> or <code>right</code> that the banner starts using the entire page as a reference point.
 This is because an absolutely positioned element takes its initial position from where it would be in the normal flow, and doesn't look for a positioned ancestor until you set an offset.)

 <style>